Avian Development Facility (ADF) - 11.22.16

 The ADF is fully programmable in a closed environment system and can be programmed to monitor and control temperature, relative humidity, oxygen supply, and carbon dioxide removal.
 The ADF provides full telemetry capabilities to downlink data and uplink commands for real-time telescience and telerobotic experiment manipulation.
 The ADF maintains optimal incubation conditions for embryos from Day 0 until the eggs hatch.
 The ADF can delay onset of embryo development by programming the facility for a low-temperature environment.

 ADF also provides concomitant controls at various levels of artificial gravity by programming one or both of the carousels to rotate.
 Independent of carousel rotation, the ADF turns each egg about its longitudinal axis automatically at programmable time intervals.
 The ADF automatically injects any specimen with a chemical fixative (or other liquid) upon active command or on a preprogrammed schedule.
 Prior to launch, specimens or samples must be loaded into the hardware; a timeline is established for operations, such as temperature profiles, fluid injections, centrifuge speeds, automated gas exchanges, and entered into the hardware's main computer using its graphical user interface.
 A catalogued sample or specimen is loaded into each of 18 sample holders on one centrifuge, and their control counterparts are loaded into each of the 18 sample holders on the other centrifuge.
 The hardware is late loaded into the spacecraft; on orbit, the investigation is initiated as designated by the investigator.
 One centrifuge is rotated to produce an inertial acceleration of 1 G (Earth's gravity), while the other is not rotated or provides a partial-gravity environment.
-During the incubation phase, it is possible to chemically fix single living specimens.
-Operations
+During the incubation phase, it is possible to chemically fix single living specimens. ^ back to top

 - Avian Development Facility (ADF) operations are initiated by the insertion of a specimen or sample into each of 36 sample containers.
 When the specimens are living, multicellular organisms (such as embryonated avian eggs) the locker is installed in the vehicle under late load conditions several hours prior to launch.